Motivational affirmations can be a really positive self-care activity to start your day with, particularly if you suffer from poor mental health.

 If you want a boost throughout the day, make sure to return to your motivational affirmations and repeat them three times to yourself or out loud.

-Ultimately, affirmations are a great part of your morning routine if you’re looking to improve your mental health and mindset.
+Ultimately, affirmations are a great part of your morning routine if you’re looking to improve your mindset.